-Shiro Wat, also known as Shuro or Shiro Wot, is a staple in any Ethiopian vegetarian platter - a thick, chickpea stew simmered slowly and served over their traditional sour flatbread, injera, with a host of other vegetarian dishes.
+Shiro Wat, also known as Shuro or Shiro Wot, is a staple in any Ethiopian vegetarian platter.
+It’s a rich and creamy chickpea stew simmered slowly and served over traditional sour flatbread, injera, and a host of other vegetarian dishes.
+Each bite brings me back to the first time I tried it in Addis Ababa, making it a beloved favorite in my kitchen!

-- Introduction to Ethiopian cuisine: Ethiopian food is heaven for vegetarians (and meat eaters alike!) but this dish is a great way to get started with making Ethiopian or Eritrean food at home.
-You won't regret it, I promise!
+Ethiopia is heaven for vegetarians (and meat eaters alike!) but this dish is a great way to get started making Ethiopian or Eritrean food at home.
+You won’t regret it, I promise!

 📋 Ingredients and notes